 In 2010 I established Gizmo Rehabilitation, using my unique skill set and experience as a physiotherapist, educator, business woman and assistive technology specialist to help both individual clients and organisations achieve better outcomes from rehabilitation equipment.
 In particular, I am passionate about wheelchair and seating prescription, and I love bringing together unique solutions to suit each individual client.
 I believe that a piece of equipment must not only meet each client's own unique biomechanical, therapeutic and functional needs, it must also enhance their own vision of themselves.
 My clientele includes both adults and children with a range of diverse conditions including acquired brain injury, spinal cord injury, cerebral palsy, muscular dystrophy and other complex presentations.

-I love to share my knowledge, so I continue to work as an educator and consultant within the industry and most recently have begun providing a range of professional mentoring services to allied health professionals and organisations who desire to build their capacity and competence in the area of assistive technology.
-I have a keen developing interest in recreational and sports wheelchairs and am a National Paralympic Boccia Classifier.
+Suddenly its 2020 and Gizmo is 10 years established.
+While I continue to work as an educator and consultant within the industry, and present regularly at industry events, I am having the most fun working with clients and finding new and innovative clinical solutions, including stuff that has never been funded in Australia in the past.
+I have a keen interest in recreational and sports wheelchairs and am a National Paralympic Boccia Classifier.
 In 2019, I joined the Board of the Australian Rehabilitation and Assistive Technology Association, keen to be part of shaping our industry in these exciting times as the NDIS scheme changes the AT landscape.

 Every day I learn something new, from you, my clients - so thanks!
 The journey continues....